SAP vs NetSuite: The Main Differences Explained

 Luckily, there are two full feature, all-in-one ERP solutions that can easily manage every aspect of your organisations’ processes: NetSuite and SAP Business One.
 Both are market leaders when it comes to ERP, so how do you choose between them?

-Well in this e-guide, we are assessing the various strengths and weaknesses of both platforms, and hopefully we will help you decide on which is the best match for your business.
+In this little e-guide, we will be assessing the various strengths and weaknesses of both platforms, and hopefully we will make your decision on which is the best match for your business way easier.
+Let's take a closer look at SAP vs NetSuite.

 Firstly, what is an ERP solution?